JoyYTZhou/hhbbtautau/README.md

 #### Using this Repo as a Template
 Follow the instructions [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) to create a new repository from this template.

+### Set up environment
+1. **Set up the environment in LPC**:
+   - Run `source scripts/envsetup.sh` to set up a python virtual environment for the analysis.
+This script will install the necessary packages and set up the environment for running the analysis.
+It will also create a tarball of the environment for future use.
+   - Run `source scripts/venv.sh` to set up CMS python environment with LCG software.
+Run `source scripts/venv.sh --help` to see details on how to set up the environment.
+   -

 ### Change event selection/analysis logic/run-time environment